2016 London mayoral election: Conservative Party

 Seven people registered to be the candidate for the Conservative Party.
-Of these, three were eliminated: Philippa Roe, leader of Westminster City Council; Ivan Massow, financial services entrepreneur, gay rights campaigner, and media personality; and Sol Campbell, former Arsenal and England football player.
+Of these, three were eliminated: Philippa Roe, leader of Westminster City Council; Ivan Massow, financial services entrepreneur, LGBTQ rights campaigner, and media personality; and Sol Campbell, former Arsenal and England football player.
 Four nominees went into a primary, with registration open anyone on the London electoral roll.
 The candidate was announced on 2 October 2015 to be Zac Goldsmith, journalist, author and MP for Richmond Park.
 The defeated nominees were: Andrew Boff, leader of the Conservative Party in the London Assembly; Stephen Greenhalgh, businessman and Deputy Mayor for Policing and Crime; and Syed Kamall, academic, Chairman of the European Conservatives and Reformists, and an MEP for London.

 Goldsmith, a member of the prominent Goldschmidt family, grew up in Ham, London.
 His early career was spent working in think-tanks and for The Ecologist magazine, of which he was editor from 2000 until 2006.
 He left The Ecologist in 2006 when he became deputy chairman of the Conservative Party's Quality of Life Policy Group, and he was elected as Conservative MP for Richmond Park at the 2010 general election.
 As a social and economic liberal, Goldsmith has campaigned for a small state with direct democracy.
 Goldsmith, having made his name editing an environmentalist magazine, opposed expansion of Heathrow and vowed to continue investment in public transport.
 He stated that he was in favour of "right-to-buy" schemes for buying homes, and wanted to expand housing stock through high-density, low-rise construction.
 Goldsmith announced his support for the UK leaving the European Union, reflecting his eurosceptic position.
 Goldsmith's aristocratic background was commented on, particularly in contrast to Khan's working-class roots, though some suggested this could have given Goldsmith an advantage.